ta2fb/pyex_cdk_cc/{{cookiecutter.project_name}}/zappa/README.rst

     source create_activate_virtualenv.sh

-3. Install other dependencies in the virtualenv to have them included in the lambda package
+3. (Optional) Install other dependencies in the virtualenv to have them included in the lambda package (add them to requirements.txt in this directory)
 4. Deploy the hello world api

 .. code-block:: bash